LimaBR/MCUInterface/README.md

 ## Description

 The functionality is similar to the front panel of a LabVIEW VI, with controls, indicators, charts and graphs used to create a graphical interface for the program that is running on the microcontroller.
 Data is sent and received from the microcontroller using a Serial Port protocol, usually through a USB attached virtual COM port.

+## Installation instructions

+Download the installer of one of the releases, install to any folder on the hard drive and use the shortcut on the desktop to launch

+## Compilation instructions

+- Clone the repository
+- Download the QT online installer from https://www.qt.io/download-qt-installer
+- Install QT libraries including QT Creator 6.0.0 IDE
+- Use the IDE to open the project file MCUInterface.pro
+- Build the project for Debug or Release
+Use the QT Creator 6.0.0 IDE to